webcoyote/TubeGate/assets/STORE_LISTING.md

 ## Short Description (132 characters max)

-Control your YouTube feed by filtering videos based on keywords.
-Hide unwanted content and focus on what matters.
+Control your YouTube feed by filtering videos based on keywords to hide unwanted content and focus on what matters to you.

 ## Detailed Description